PedroManse/devaps/README.md

 ### And
 `and[ ... ]`
-Only if all filters match, return a match group can shortcircuit
+Only if all filters match, return a match<br>
+group can short-circuit

 ### Or
 `or[ ... ]`
-If any filters match, return a match group can shortcircuit
+If any filters match, return a match<br>
+group can short-circuit

 ### Not
 `not[ . ]`